Save the Date!

 FREE HOA stormwater facility maintenance & inspection workshop April 6, 2019 from 8:30 a.m. - 12:30 p.m. at South Puget Sound Community College.
 View the flyer or sign up here!

 Stormwater systems are the infrastructure that capture and transport stormwater runoff before it flows into our streams, lakes and Puget Sound.
 Private stormwater systems often include features such as stormwater ponds, swales, ditches, pipes, catch basins and sometimes filters.

 Stormwater systems need regular cleaning and maintenance to effectively manage stormwater runoff.
 This helps prevent localized flooding and protects the health and quality of our community's waterways.

 Most private property owners have a binding agreement with the City that addresses the long-term management of their stormwater system.
 The City will do a yearly audit to verify the upkeep of your stormwater system.
-Property owners are responsible for completing a Stormwater Facility Maintenance Summary Form and submitting it to the City yearly before July 31.
+Property owners are responsible for completing a Stormwater Facility Maintenance Summary Form (Summary Form) and submitting it to the City yearly before July 31.

 Need more information on managing your stormwater system?

 To keep your stormwater system functioning properly and stay in good standing with your city agreement, follow the steps below: